Pepsi One

 While rival Diet Pepsi relied solely on aspartame for sweetness, Pepsi One derived its limited caloric content from a shrewd combination of aspartame and this next-generation ace-K compound.

-As Pepsi One prepared to launch in the fall of '98, PepsiCo's marketing team devised an advertising strategy as ambitious as the new drink's daring formula.
+Before its launch in the fall of '98, PepsiCo's marketing team came up with an advertising strategy.

 The irreverent 27-year-old Canadian was then riding a swell of MTV popularity for his unique brand of shock humor and crude, unpredictable antics.